-5.2 Selection Criteria

-In the interests of consistency and transparency, it is essential that the University's selection criteria are objective.
+- 4.2 Selection Criteria - 4.2.1 In the interests of consistency and transparency, it is essential that the University's selection criteria are objective.
 For the majority of courses, academic qualifications are therefore the main criterion and previous academic background (including, for example, performance at GCSE and AS or in the first year of a BTEC Extended Diploma or Access Course) may be taken into account in deciding whether or not to make a conditional offer, particularly in the case of high demand courses.
-For students who have studied beyond A-level or equivalent, performance at this level may also be taken into account.

-5.3 Additional Methods of Selection
+For students who have studied beyond A-level or equivalent, performance at this level may also be taken into account. - 4.2.2 Applicants deemed as International for fees purposes are not considered for entry to the Bachelor of Social Work three-year or Bachelor of Social Work two-year graduate route.
+The Bachelor of Social Work is in receipt of financial funding from the Department of Health (DoH) and unfortunately the University is unable to secure practice learning opportunities for International Students as such placements have to be prioritised for 'Home and EU' students. - 4.2.3 If additional details are required or clarification about any of the information on an application, the Admissions and Access Service will contact the applicant or his/her referee.
+This will have an impact on the time taken for a decision to be made. - 4.3 Additional Methods of Selection

 The University endeavours to ensure that any assessment methods used are reliable and valid and give an accurate indication of potential to successfully complete the chosen programme of study.
 Additional methods of selection are used for a number of degree programmes and may include interviews, aptitude tests, auditions and written work.
-Schools should also consider suitable arrangements for applicants who work at a distance, are based overseas or have a disability, special needs or medical conditions.

-• For some courses, applicants who are shortlisted are called for interview as this is a requirement of the professional body.
+Faculties and Schools should also consider suitable arrangements for applicants who work at a distance, are based overseas or have a disability or long term condition. • For some courses, applicants who are shortlisted are called for interview as this is a requirement of the professional body.

 Nursing and Midwifery - The Nursing and Midwifery Council (NMC) standards (standard 4) require a face-to-face meeting as part of the selection process for Nursing and Midwifery training.
+The method of interview for those shortlisted is multiple mini interviews.